ubcuas/AAA/README.md

 - Height

-## Future Stuff
+# Future Stuff

 ## Tickets
+- Get GCOM-X to fetch AAA obstacles
+- Get GCOM-X to repeatedly reroute the drones path if the position of other aircraft has changed and may affect our path (base on heading, position, and speed of other aircraft)
+- Calculate aircraft speed using average position change
 - Make avoidance 3D using the altitude of other aircraft
-- Calculate aircraft speed using average position change

 ## Dependencies
 - Docker